bklogic/backlogic-project/README.md

 So that the developer can have the comfort to compose SQL in a database-centric environment and the flexibility to query and persist objects of any shape and complexity.

-Data access service provides data access logic as backing service to the application.
-For serverless and microservice application, it additionally provides connection pooling as an service.
+Data access service provides data access logic as a backing service to the application.
+For serverless and microservices application, it additionally provides connection pooling as a service.

+### Get Started

+- Get Started Tutorials:
+    - Get started with Service Builder
+    - Get Started with Data Access Service
+- Data Access Deep Dives
+    - Query service
+    - SQL service
+    - CRUD service
+- Develop and deploy your own application in `DEV` workspace
+- Deploy your own application onto Service Runtime

 ### Examples

-An example data access application showcasing the various simple and complex query, command and repository services:
+An example data access application showcasing the various simple and complex query, command (aka SQL) and repository (aka CRUD) services:

 https://github.com/bklogic/data-access-service-example